sloanahrens/devops-toolkit-tutorials/1-1a-microservices-django-data.md

 Notice that we added `-p 8000:8000` to forward the port `8000`.

-If you exit out of the dev environment and any time, you can run it again, we have to install our `pip` requirements again, so run:
+If you exit out of the dev environment and any time, you can run it again, you'll have to install the `pip` requirements again, so run:

 ```bash
 pip install -r /src/django/requirements.txt